Extracting classical Lyapunov exponent from one-dimensional quantum mechanics

-Here, the left-hand side evaluates the OTOC in the IHO \eqref{IHO} for any normalizable quantum states and the right-hand side is the Poisson bracket for any initial conditions in classical mechanics.
-Since $\cosh(\lambda t) \sim e^{\lambda t}$ at a large $t$, this relation shows that the Lyapunov exponent of this system is $\lambda$ in both classical and quantum mechanics as Ref.~\cite{Hashimoto:2016wme} found.
-Not only that this relation works for any time even after the Ehrenfest time, which is typically given by $t \sim \frac{1}{\lambda} \log \frac{1}{\hbar}$ \cite{Maldacena:2015waa} \footnote{The Ehrenfest time $t \sim \frac{1}{\lambda} \log \frac{1}{\hbar}$ is estimated as the time scale that a wave packet spreads over the curvature scale of the IHO.
-However, the domain of the IHO \eqref{IHO} is infinite ($-\infty \le x \le \infty$), and it may be reasonable that the naive Ehrenfest time does not work in our case. }.
-Furthermore, this relation suggests that the operator $[x(t),p(0)]$ does not show any quantum fluctuations and the deviation is precisely zero.
-Thus, the OTOC $[x(t),p(0)]$ exhibits quite peculiar properties in the IHO, which cannot be seen regular observables, like $x(t)$ and $p(t)$.
-These results suggest that the OTOC $[x(t),p(0)]$ may be regarded as an ideal indicator of the butterfly effect in the IHO.
+Here, the left-hand side evaluates the OTOC in the IHO \eqref{IHO} for any normalizable quantum states, and the right-hand side is the Poisson bracket for any initial conditions in classical mechanics.\footnote{In Eq.~\eqref{OTOC-proposal}, the $n=1$ case in the left-hand side may not be suitable to be called an OTOC.
+However, Eq.~\eqref{OTOC-proposal} shows the exponential development at large $t$ and diagnoses the butterfly effect, and we loosely call it an OTOC in this article. } Since $\cosh(\lambda t) \sim e^{\lambda t}$ at a large $t$, this relation shows that the Lyapunov exponent of this system is $\lambda$ in both classical and quantum mechanics, as Ref.~\cite{Hashimoto:2016wme} found.
+Note that this relation works for any time even after the Ehrenfest time, which is typically given by $t \sim \frac{1}{\lambda} \log \frac{1}{\hbar}$ \cite{Maldacena:2015waa}.\footnote{The Ehrenfest time $t \sim \frac{1}{\lambda} \log \frac{1}{\hbar}$ is estimated as the timescale that a wave packet spreads over the curvature scale of the IHO.
+However, the domain of the IHO \eqref{IHO} is infinite ($-\infty \le x \le \infty$), and it may be reasonable that the naive Ehrenfest time does not work in our case. } Furthermore, this relation suggests that the commutator $[x(t),p(0)]$ does not show any quantum fluctuations and the deviation is precisely zero.
+Thus, the commutator $[x(t),p(0)]$ exhibits quite peculiar properties in the IHO, which cannot be seen in other observables, like $x(t)$ and $p(t)$.
+These results suggest that the commutator $[x(t),p(0)]$ may be regarded as an ideal indicator of the butterfly effect in the IHO.